NewForce-at-Mountwest/foundations-course/chapters/FUNCTIONS.md

     - The cost of shipping is always the weight of the package multiplied by the distance it needs to travel, divided by 100.
     - If the package is oversized, it adds ten dollars to the cost of shipping.
 2. Write a function that accepts whatever information you need to calculate the cost of shipping and returns the cost as an integer.
+3. Execute the function and output the result to the console.